carlos-gg/carlos-gg.github.io/_pages/talks.md

 I publish my presentations on [Speaker Deck](https://speakerdeck.com/carlgogo/).
 See below a few selected talks:

+## Exoplanet direct imaging data challenge

+Presentation given at the Paris-Saclay Center for Data Science (INRIA Saclay) on the topic of data challenges for astronomical high-contrast imaging and direct detection of exoplanets.

+<script async class="speakerdeck-embed" data-id="c6c801d3a653414c864c4faf86a903d4" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ## Data Science in astronomical image processing: looking for exoplanets using machine learning

 Talk presented at the [Data science in the Alps workshop](https://data-institute.univ-grenoble-alpes.fr/news-and-events/feedback-of-the-workshop-data-science-in-the-alps--743560.htm?RH=10277933037836520).
 The program of this meeting was composed of a mixture of talks about methodological research and about various scientific applications of data science.
 The slides can be found [here](https://speakerdeck.com/carlgogo/data-science-in-astro-image-processing-looking-for-exoplanets-using-machine-learning).